MegaFon: History

 In August 2012 MegaFon released its first smartphone called Megafon Mint in Russia with the new Intel Atom (system on chip).
 In December 2013 the company received a licence for cable television broadcasting.

 In January 2014 the company has launched international roaming data networks in the fourth generation.
 The first countries where service is available are Switzerland and South Korea.
 The same month MegaFon CEO Ivan Tavrin obtained a 12% stake of VK.com, Russia's most popular social networking website, from VK's founder Pavel Durov.

 In February 2014 board of directors of MegaFon has approved a deal to buy a 100% voting stake in SMARTS Volgograd, a unit of mobile firm SMARTS which covers the Volga and central regions of the country.

 In the same month, MegaFon commercially launched fragment network LTE Advanced (LTE-A) within the Garden Ring in Moscow.
 Formerly MegaFon network tested LTE-A in the 2014 Winter Olympics in Sochi.
 For this Megafon uses bands in the range 2600 MHz own unique combination of frequency spectrum and network resource of Skartel as a mobile virtual network operator (MVNO).

+In 2021, the company's revenue amounted to 313 billion rubles.

 In March 2022 MegaFon is expelled from the GSMA association.